reneedesporte/reneedesporte/README.md

 Hey!
 I'm Renee and I'm an engineer in the Bay Area.
 I completed my undergraduate degree in Physics from Louisiana State University in 2020, where I researched quantum networks and assisted in writing [this paper](https://www.nature.com/articles/s41534-020-00327-5).
-I've been at SRI International since July 2021, and I've worked on projects for applications such as drone detection, robotic automation, space debris detection, and simulation tool modernization.
+I've been at SRI International since July 2021, and I've worked on projects for applications such as **drone detection**, **robotic automation**, **space debris detection**, and **simulation tool modernization**.

 Check out [my website](https://reneedesporte.com/) and my [LinkedIn](https://www.linkedin.com/in/renee-desporte/).
 I work on my own small projects / experiments outside of work, such as